Orting, Washington: Transportation

-Orting is close to Washington State Route 162.
+Orting is close to State Route 162.
 The closest Sounder commuter rail station is in Sumner, Washington.

 Foothills Trail

 The Pierce County Foothills Trail is a paved trail built on an old railroad bed.
 It runs through Orting to South Prairie in one direction and to Sumner in the other.
 Activities allowed on the trail include walking, bicycling, horseback riding, skating, skateboarding and scooter riding.
 Motorized vehicles are prohibited.
 Although the trail was built for recreation, many bicycle commuters use it.